RepinOleg/DevOps/CICD/README.md

 ##### Set up notifications of successful/unsuccessful pipeline execution via bot named "[your nickname] DO6 CI/CD" in *Telegram*
 - The text of the notification must contain information on the successful passing of both **CI** and **CD** stages.
 - The rest of the notification text may be arbitrary.

-## Chapter IV

-`-` Good.
-After completing a series of tasks, the employee should go to the break room.

-While you have a free moment in the break room you decide to check your mail, thinking about the weirdness of what is going on.

-Just before you get your phone out, another person walks into the break room.

-`-` Hi, haven't seen you here before.

-`-` That would be strange if you had.
-It's my first day here, huh.

-`-`Oh, first day!
-So, what do you think of our "boss"? - the last words were spoken with an obvious grin

-`-` That was the boss?
-Phew, I'm not the only one who thinks he's weird... and a bit rude?
-I thought you were all like that in England.

-`-` Haha, definitely not, mate.
-It's just a prank on the newbies, but don't worry everything will be fine tomorrow.
-By the way, here comes the real boss, looks like he's coming your way.
-Well, good luck, see you later.

-The stranger quickly disappeared and a short man in an expensive suit, with a slight baldness, in his early fifties or sixties, entered the room.
-Without waiting for you to speak, he said with a subtle, barely noticeable smile:

-`-` Oh, you must be Thomas.
-Truly magnificent performance of the test work.
-I hope you weren't intimidated by our lovely friend ASI Junior, she spoke highly of you.
-So, let me tell you more about what we do here in general and what is your role in our company...